 Taj Lake Palace

-There are three restaurants and one bar; Jharokha is an informal all-day restaurant serving both buffet and a la carte from around the world.
-Neel Kahal, overlooking the picturesque lily pond, is a fine dining option which opens for dinner, and specialises in signature Rajasthani food.
+Dining at the Lake Palace is an extraordinarily special and romantic experience, and guests can choose between three restaurants: Jharokha is an informal all-day restaurant serving cuisine from around the world.
+Neel Kamal, overlooking the picturesque lily pond, is a fine dining option which opens for dinner, and has a vibrant assortment of Rajasthani and North western frontier cuisine.
 Bhairo is a breathtaking rooftop restaurant with scintillating views of the beautifully lit Palace of the King of Mewar and the sparkling waters of Lake Pichola.
 It offers contemporary western cuisine and is only open for dinner.
-Amritsagar is the bar and lounge with a great wine selection, fine single malts and cigars.
-24-hour in-room dining is also available to all guests, as well as private dining options and for the ultimate private dinner package, an evening on the royal barge ‘Gangaur’, equipped with seven rowers, private dance performers and your own private chef.
+Amrit Sagar is the bar and lounge, offering a fantastic wine selection, fine single malts and cigars.
+For those who wish to relax in the privacy of their own room, 24-hour in-room dining is also available to all guests, as well as private dining options.
+For the ultimate show-stopping dinner package an evening on the royal barge Gangaur, equipped with seven rowers, private dance performers and your own private chef, is an unforgettable experience.

-The hotel also has a fitness centre and a Jiva spa.
+The hotel also has a fitness centre and a Jiva spa which offers carefully curated treatments inspired by the ancient wellness heritage of India.
 The spa boat is an exclusive experience unlike any other and is something we highly recommend!
-There is one outdoor swimming pool which is heated in winter, and although relatively small, the pool terrace has lovely views of the City Palace.
+There is one outdoor swimming pool which is heated in winter and flanked at either end by two covered jacuzzies, and the most ‘Instagrammed’ part of the hotel.
+Although relatively small, the pool terrace has lovely views of the City Palace and is home to a 273 year old mango tree, which continually bears fruit!

 - Matthew Nicklin, North India